Tips for Finding Manuscript Resources

 Subject: Plantations Louisiana

-(finds all records in which “ku klux klan” and “Louisiana” both appear) The same results can be had by filling in one box with “opera” and the other with “Louisiana” and by choosing “words and phrases” on each pull-down menu.
+(finds all records in which “reconstruction” and “Louisiana” both appear) The same results can be had by filling in one box with “reconstruction” and setting the search to keyword and filling in a 2nd box with “Louisiana,” also set to do a keyword search.
+The operator in the box on the right should be “AND.”

 Holdings at Other Repositories

-Other repositories may have materials that complement what is available at LSU.
-For example, the papers of 19thcentury French émigré, Louisiana musician, and Thibodaux resident Emmanuel Chol are split between LSU and Nicholls State University in Thibodaux.
-Or, you may be interested in an area for which we have no resources.
-To locate these materials, there are databases that combine the records of many different libraries into one large database so that when you search that database, you are searching across institutions.
-Be aware, however, that not all repositories contribute to these cooperative databases.
+Other repositories may have materials that complement what is available at LSU, or you may be interested in an area for which we have no resources.
+To locate these materials, databases that combine the records of many different libraries into one large database are available, allowing you to search the holdings of multiple institutions.

-Available from the LSU Libraries Web page (http://www.lib.lsu.edu/databases/) by going to “W” and scrolling down to “WorldCat.”
-Allows you to search the records of any type of materials cataloged by Online Computer Library Center (OCLC) member libraries.
-WorldCat allows searching by the title, author, subject, keyword, as well as many other choices.
+WorldCat supports searching by the title, author, subject, keyword, as well as many other choices.
 Searches can be basic, advanced, or expert and can also include Boolean operators.
 Advanced and expert searches can also be limited by year of publication, document type (choose “mixed material” for manuscript collections), language, and library location.

-Available from the LSU Libraries web page (http://www.lib.lsu.edu/databases/) by choosing “A” and scrolling down to “Archives USA.”
-A current directory of over 5,000 repositories and nearly 120,000 collections of primary source material across the United States.
-Using ArchivesUSA, researchers are able to read descriptions of a repository's holdings to determine whether a collection contains material useful to their work as well as to find the information they need to contact the repository directly.
+Only available on campus or to those affiliated with LSU.
+A current directory of over 5,000 repositories and nearly 220,000 collections of primary source material across the United States.
+Using Archive Finder, researchers are able to read descriptions of a repository's holdings to determine whether a collection contains material useful to their work as well as to find the information they need to contact the repository directly.
 Supports Boolean searching.
 Choose “Collection Search” to begin.